 Good news for the sweet toothed visitors of Budapest: Hungary has world-famous baking traditions and many patisseries.
-From fancy layered cakes like the Esterházy torta to a special Hungarian trifle called Somlói Galuska, here are the 12 most delicious Hungarian desserts you must try while you’re in Budapest.
+From fancy layered cakes like the Esterházy torta to a special Hungarian trifle called Somlói Galuska, and of course Strudel here are the 12 most delicious Hungarian desserts you must try while you’re in Budapest.

 Somlói Galuska (Hungarian trifle)